What is the Purpose of A4 Study?

 What is the Study?

-The study lasts about three years and three months and will involve monthly infusions of the study drug, as well as occasional memory tests, brain scans, and blood draws.
+The study lasts about three years and three months and involves monthly IV infusions of solanezumab or placebo, as well as occasional memory tests, brain scans, and blood draws.
+Solanezumab is an antibody that is thought to inhibit the buildup of beta-amyloid in the brain.
 This treatment is free of charge.
 You will be compensated for your time.

-Participants must be ages 65-85 fairly healthy adults with normal memory and thinking abilities.
-Participants who are enrolled into the treatment portion of the study will have markers on a brain scan that suggest Alzheimer's disease may develop in the future.
+Participants must be fairly healthy adults age 65-85 with normal memory and thinking abilities.
+Participants who are enrolled into the treatment portion of the study will have beta-amyloid markers on a brain scan that suggest Alzheimer's disease may develop in the future.
 It is not required that you have a family history of Alzheimer's disease to participate.
+Participation will include monthly visits to Butler and IV infusions.
+If you are interested in learning more about the A4 Anti-Amyloid Treatment in Asymptomatic Alzheimer's Disease, please call (401) 455-6403 or send an e-mail to: email@example.com.
+Ask about the "A4 Study."

 If you are interested in learning more about the A4 Anti-Amyloid Treatment in Asymptomatic Alzheimer's Disease, please call (401) 455-6403 or send an e-mail to: firstname.lastname@example.org.
 Ask about the "A4 Study."